 3. Be mindful

 We’ve all heard that meditation is a good way to clear your mind and relax.
 What you may not have heard is that there are thousands of ways to be mindful.
 This means you can look for a way that suits you.
-Some common things to try are yoga, exercise and deep breathing (try the ReachOut Breathe app).
+Some common things to try are yoga, exercise and deep breathing.
 Some not-so-common ways to practise mindfulness are taking a bubble bath, cuddling a pupper or chilling by the beach.
 Do whatever works for you.

 4. Talk to someone